xma711/notebook/software_engineering/git/github/README.md

 make a directory/folder:
 mkdir [directory_name]

-for more linux commands, you can refer to: http://www.thegeekstuff.com/2010/11/50-linux-commands
+for more Linux commands, you can refer to: http://www.thegeekstuff.com/2010/11/50-linux-commands

 note that all the git commands are in *italic*.